AdguardTeam/KnowledgeBaseDNS/docs/private-dns/overview.md

 ### Statistics and Query log

 Statistics and Query log provide insight into the activity of your devices.
 The *Statistics* tab allows you to view a summary of DNS requests made by devices connected to your Private AdGuard DNS.
-In the Query log, you can view information about each request and also sort requests by status, type, company, device, time, country.
+In the Query log, you can view information about each request and also sort requests by status, type, company, device, time, and country.

 [Statistics and Query log](/private-dns/statistics-and-log/statistics.md)